David Ragsdale: Career

 After college, Ragsdale moved to Nashville to pursue a music career, and eventually joined country music singer Louise Mandrell on tour for four years in the late 1980s.
 In January 1987, Mandrell performed with her band in New York City on The Tonight Show Starring Johnny Carson.
 During this visit, Ragsdale stayed with a hometown friend who was working in New York, and the friend played for him the 1986 Kansas album Power.
 Ragsdale felt that the album was missing violin sounds, so he arranged a violin part and made a new recording with his own violin mixed in.
 Kansas member Phil Ehart heard a cassette tape of the recording and phoned Ragsdale to praise it, but Ehart did not ask Ragsdale to join the band at that time.
 Ragsdale kept in touch for the next four years, sending Ehart copies of his best work.

 Ragsdale left Mandrell's tour in 1989 and moved to Los Angeles where he played rock music.
 Ehart phoned him there in early 1991, inviting him to record violin with the band at a studio in Atlanta.
 After a few weeks of sessions, the band welcomed Ragsdale as a full member, to begin touring that summer.
 He appeared on the band's 1992 album Live at the Whisky, the 1994 song "Wheels" (the final track of The Kansas Boxed Set), and the 1995 album Freaks of Nature.
 One of Ragsdale's favorite contributions was on the latter album, the song "Black Fathom 4".

 While with Kansas, Ragsdale participated in recordings with the Smashing Pumpkins (two songs on Siamese Dream), Jason Bonham's 1994 Motherland project (the song "Y" from Peace 4 Me), and with Queensrÿche on the song "Sign of the Times".

 Weary of touring, Ragsdale left Kansas in 1997 and released a solo album, David and Goliath.
 (The album was reissued in November 2006 after he rejoined Kansas.)
 He moved to Las Vegas, Nevada, and played in rock theater shows.

 In 2006, Ragsdale rejoined Kansas to replace the retiring Steinhardt.
 Ragsdale toured extensively, and performed on the Kansas albums There's Know Place Like Home (2009), The Prelude Implicit (2016) and The Absence of Presence (2020).

-He continues to tour and record with Kansas.
+On May 22, 2023, Kansas announced on their website that Ragsdale was leaving the band.